C-Stewart-GH/Database_Management_Projects/README.md

 [Mini Project 4](../main/Mini_Project_4/StewartMiniProject-4.pdf)

 This project uses MongoDB and Compass to connect to a MongoDB Document Database.
-Project shows the step by step of inserting, updating and querying the data.
+Project shows the step by step of inserting, updating, and querying the data.
 Raw data for database listed in project folder.

 [Back to Top](#BackToTop)